Tori-Tech/Mandating-Honeypots-Project/README.md

 ---

 ### Disclaimer:
 All code included in the project is tested exclusively within a virtualized environment that exists on hardware owned by the researcher, and exists purely for educational purposes.
-All information used in the creation of the project was gathered from publically available sources.
+All information used in the creation of the project was gathered from publicly available sources.
 The researcher and all associated projects operate expressly under good faith and a genuine desire to educate.
 The researcher does not condone unauthorized access, modification, or general tampering with any systems without express permission.

 ### Licensing
 - **Code:** Licensed under the [MIT License](LICENSE).